qnlbnsl/Matrix-IO/README.md

 ## Quick Start

-Ensure you have a clean install of bookworm or buster on your Raspberry Pi.
+Ensure you have a clean install of bookworm on your Raspberry Pi.
 Then run the following commands:

 ```bash
 git clone https://github.com/qnlbnsl/Matrix-IO.git